standard-for-public-code/community-implementation-guide-standard/criteria/documenting.md

 ### There SHOULD be continuous integration tests for the quality of the documentation.

-### The documentation of the codebase MAY contain examples that make users want to immediately start using the codebase.
+### Including examples that make users want to immediately start using the codebase in the documentation of the codebase is OPTIONAL.

 #### Examples

 * [CKAN showcase implementations](https://ckan.org/showcase)

-### The code MAY be tested by using examples in the documentation.
+### Testing the code by using examples in the documentation is OPTIONAL.